Shock formation for the Burgers-Hilbert equation: Abstract

 \section{Abstract}

 We prove finite time blowup of the Burgers-Hilbert equation.
-We construct smooth initial data with finite $H^5$-norm such that the $L^\infty$-norm of the spacial derivative of the solution blows up.
+We construct smooth initial data with finite $H^5$-norm such that the $L^\infty$-norm of the spatial derivative of the solution blows up in finite time.
 The blowup is an asymptotic self-similar shock at one single point with an explicitly computable blowup profile.
 The blowup profile is a cusp with H\"older $1/3$ continuity.
 The blowup time and location are described in terms of explicit ODEs.
-Our proof uses a transformation to modulated self-similar variables, the quantitative properties of the stable self-similar solution to the inviscid Burgers equation, an $L^2$-estimate in self-similar variables, and pointwise estimates for Hilbert transform and for transport equations.
+Our proof uses a transformation to modulated self-similar variables which is compatible with the Hilbert transform, the quantitative properties of the stable self-similar solution to the inviscid Burgers equation, an $L^2$-estimate in self-similar variables, and pointwise estimates for the Hilbert transform and for transport equations.